What is a Stricture

 By Kim Bertonica, RN

-When patients complain of having problems with foods and fluids at around 8 weeks post-op, one of the first things we consider is a stricture.
+When patients complain of having problems with foods and fluids at around eight weeks postoperative, one of the first things we consider is a stricture.
 Symptoms include vomiting and decreased tolerances to foods and even fluids.
 Patients typically do not have pain with a stricture.

 Treatment is an upper endoscopy with balloon dilatation.
 This procedure involves inserting the endoscope through the mouth into the stomach, passing a balloon down the tube to the area of stricture, and inflating the balloon to dilate the scar tissue.
 Usually 1-2 dilations are needed.
 Surgery is rarely needed to revise the connection.

 Be sure to contact your bariatric program when you experience difficulty swallowing foods and/or liquids.
 It might be a sign that medical attention is needed.